fermyon/workshops/wasm-and-containers/workshop/04-kubernetes-and-spinkube.md

 $ kubectl apply -f app.yaml
 ```

-You can now set up a port-forward to the Spin applications service, which is set up by the SpinKube Operator.
+You can now set up a port-forward to the Spin application's service, which is set up by the Spin Operator.

 ```bash
 $ kubectl port-forward svc/{something_unique} 8080:80
 ```

-And then 'curl' it:
+And then a 'curl' request to the address:

 ```bash
 $ curl -i localhost:8080